One of Leeds finest gems. Golden Acre Park is an impressive 179 acres of mature woodlands and gardens surrounding a beautiful lake.

 Adjacent to the park is Breary Marsh Local Nature Reserve and Adel Dam Nature Reserve.
 Take a stroll in the wildlife conservation havens located amongst the tall trees and woodlands.
 Keep your eyes peeled for Kingfishers.

 If you want to help volunteer, get involved with the Wilderness on Your Doorstep project to learn about and preserve the local wildlife.
-Become a Golden Acre Park volunteer and come along to the park every first Wednesday of the month to help with gardening and conservation, have a cuppa and make new friends.
+Become a Golden Acre Park volunteer and come along to the park every first Wednesday of the month to help with gardening and conservation, have a cup of tea and make new friends.

 Hiking More Your Thing?